 5. Avoid Giving Praise as a Reward

-Remember the study with preschool kids and magic markers?
+Remember the study with preschool children and magic markers?

 Researchers found that giving rewards for specific behaviors (in this case, drawing) ultimately decreased intrinsic motivation.
 This was because instead of drawing for enjoyment, the preschoolers were now drawing in hopes of being rewarded.